Two questions are often asked in organizations worldwide: What motivates my team? And how can we motivate the people in our organization?

 These are important questions indeed, because without motivation nothing would be produced.
 “Firms exist to coordinate and motivate people’s economic activity” as John Roberts writes in his book The Modern Firm.

 The Moving Motivators is a tool from Management 3.0 which helps you finding answers to these questions.
 I always use it with my clients and it helps us to gain great insights and of course we have a lot of fun.
-Until now the game was only available in English but I am happy to present to you the Japanese version and a unique card set with Japanese and English on both sides.
+Until now the game was only available in English but I am happy to present to you the Japanese version.

 What people motivates – intrinsic motivation